cruix89/cruix-music-archiver/README.md

   folders, cache and configuration files in the /config directory for full control of execution processes.

 - **smart tag search engines by apis**
-  genre, missing covers and artist images automatic search engines
+  automatic search engines for genre, missing covers, artist images and more

 - **smart correction and normalization of tags and files**
   a large library of patches are applied to standardize and correct filenames and tags

 - **various artists and albums cataloging**
-  if the downloaded song does not belong to a specific album, it is cataloged as "Untitled Album" and assigned an appropriate cover for the album. if the artist does not have an artist image in the database, an appropriate cover is also assigned, similar to how "Various Artists" is assigned in MusicBrainz.
+  if the downloaded song does not belong to a specific album, it is cataloged as "Untitled Album" and assigned an appropriate cover for the album.
+  If the artist does not have an artist image in the database, an appropriate cover is also assigned, similar to how "Various Artists" is assigned in MusicBrainz.

 - **tracks number correction engine**
-  some songs may have the wrong or missing track numbers. the system uses a solid database to correct the number of tracks
+  some songs may have the wrong or missing track numbers, the system uses a solid database to correct the number of tracks

 - **unofficial albums and disambiguation**
   unofficial albums are moved to a specific directory for library cleanup.